example42/example42.github.io/_posts/2017-10-16-plans_and_tasks.md

 ## Writing und running plans

-Plans combine multiple plans.
+Plans combine multiple tasks.
 Think about the following problem:

 Update of an application requires you to do the following steps: